-The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
-If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
+If not properly managed and accounted for, bycatch mortality could potentially reduce stock biomass to an unsustainable level and have negative effects on ecosystems.
 Dolphin and wahoo are pelagic and migratory, interacting with various combinations of species groups at different levels on a seasonal basis.
 Vertical hook-and-line gear, the gear predominantly used to harvest dolphin by the recreational sector does little damage to physical or biogenic habitats.
 Release mortality rates are unknown for most managed species, including dolphin and wahoo, but recent research determined a median mortality rate of 25% for discarded dolphin in the Atlantic (Rudershausen et al., 2019).
 It is likely that most mortality is a function of hooking and handling of the fish when the hook is being removed.
 Because dolphin are not long lived species (up to 4 years), the species is highly productive, and bycatch and discarding is low, bycatch is unlikely to have a significant effect on the health of dolphin.